-- develop standard reporting criteria to enhance the quality and usefulness of disclosures under the Task Force on Climate-related Financial Disclosures framework.
-To support standardised reporting, the Government should develop standardised national climate scenarios aligned to the Paris Agreement temperature goals - together with the major accounting bodies, examine the phasing-in and mandatory reporting of climate-related risks and mainstream climaterelated disclosures in companies' audited financial statements - to clarify the duties of institutional investors to improved pricing of climate risk, reduce transaction costs and improve efficiencies for the finance sector.
+• develop standard reporting criteria to enhance the quality and usefulness of disclosures under the Task Force on Climate-related Financial Disclosures framework.
+To support standardised reporting, the Government should develop standardised national climate scenarios aligned to the Paris Agreement temperature goals improved pricing of climate risk, reduce transaction costs and improve efficiencies for the finance sector.
+Clarifying investor and trustee duties could provide certainty and avoid needless litigation. investment in low-emissions activities. • together with the major accounting bodies, examine the phasing-in and mandatory reporting of climate-related risks and mainstream climate- related disclosures in companies' audited financial statements provide regulatory guidance to clarify the duties of to clarify the duties of institutional investors to consider climate-related risk.
+To Aus anc emi ser incr inve Gov recc Sus whe facilitate the development of stralia's green finance market I ensure Australian low- issions industries, products and vices are able to benefit from reased international green estment flows, the Australian vernment should consider the commendations of the Australian stainable Finance Initiative en the final report is published, It: General policy development.

-Clarifying investor and trustee duties could provide certainty and avoid needless litigation.

-investment in low-emissions activities.

-provide regulatory guidance consider climate-related risk.

-To facilitate the development of

-Australia's green finance market

-and ensure Australian low-

 Opportunity for government to collaborate with the Australian finance and investment sector to identify and deliver key finance policy tools to ensure long-term finance sector stability.

-Support the development of Australia's green finance market and ensure Australian low-emissions industries. products and services are able Enable Australia to move more readily toward a lowemissions economy through the enhanced flow of capital into low-emissions activities.
+Support the development of Australia's green finance market and ensure Australian low-emissions industries, products and services are able Enable Australia to move more readily toward a low- emissions economy through the enhanced flow of capital into low-emissions activities.
 Improved information and transparency.
 Increased investment and economic opportunity.
 Australian Government and Australian financial regulators

-Sustainable Finance Initiative when the final report is published, and:

-recommendations of the Australian